spautz/changesets-changelog-format/packages/changesets-format-with-issue-links/CONTRIBUTING.md

    git checkout -b my-topic-branch
    ```

-4. To test your local dev version of `changesets-format-with-git-links` in other projects, [Yalc](https://github.com/whitecolor/yalc)
+4. To test your local dev version of `changesets-format-with-issue-links` in other projects, [Yalc](https://github.com/whitecolor/yalc)
    is an excellent tool.

 5. After you have made your changes, submit a pull request.
 Issues and pull requests are monitored, and you should